New Zealand Warriors: Big name signings – 2016

-Another dismal year – 2017
+The Kiwis spine – 2017

-After the restructuring of the Warriors coaching staff and with the signing of Kieran Foran, there was much anticipation leading into the season for the team.
+After the restructuring of the Warriors coaching staff and with the signing of Kieran Foran, there was much anticipation leading into the season for the team as the side featured the 2015 Kiwis "spine" (Tuivasa-Sheck, Foran, Johnson, Luke), and coach, Stephen Kearney.
 The Auckland Nines were perhaps a sign of things to come as the Warriors were left win-less and at the bottom of their pool.
 They kicked off the regular season with a narrow victory over the Newcastle Knights.
 It would be one of few wins for the 2017 season.
-Heading into their first bye of the season, they had just won six from 14 games.
-Worse was yet to come.
+Heading into their first bye of the season, they had won six from 14 games.
 After that bye, they defeated the Canterbury-Bankstown Bulldogs at Mt Smart Stadium in what would turn out to be their last win of the season.
 After that, the Warriors would go on a losing streak until the season's end, creating a club record of nine straight losses and one of the worst seasons in the club's history.
 As well as this, notable names such as Ryan Hoffman, Jacob Lillyman, Charlie Gubb and Kieran Foran had left the club.
 After so much promise and hype leading up to the championship, it seemed to have been all too familiar for Warriors fans.
 So much so, during a school visit in September, after their season had ended, one student asked them why they were "so bad", while another, who had little knowledge of rugby league, asked them where they finished on the competition ladder.

 In December 2017, the New Zealand Warriors expressed their interest in applying for a licence to participate in the inaugural NRL Women's season.